kitsudaiki/libKitsunemimiCommon/README.md

 *include-file:* `libKitsunemimiCommon/common_methods/string_methods.h` and `libKitsunemimiCommon/common_methods/vector_methods.h`

-These contains some commonly used mehtods.
-At the moment there are only two, but there will come more.
+These contains some commonly used mehtods for strings and vectors, like for example replace substrings within a string.

 ## Common Information aboud my projects